 Do you have enough room under your microscope?

 Focal length and working distance are critical.
-You need enough room under your microscope to accommodate your instruments plus you want to consider how much anatomy you want in your Field of View.
-Surgical microscopes come in two types: fixed focus and variable focus.
+In order to accommodate your instruments, you need enough room under your microscope.
+Focal length for surgical microscopes comes in two types: fixed focus and variable focus.

 Fixed focal length